Mark1william11/mindful-marks/README.md

     *   It will also prompt you to download `google-services.json` (for Android) and `GoogleService-Info.plist` (for iOS).
 Place these in the correct directories (`android/app/` and `ios/Runner/`).
 5. Run `flutter pub get` to install dependencies.
 6. Run the app: `flutter run`

----
-_This project was built as a portfolio piece to showcase modern, professional Flutter development.
-Created in partnership with an AI architect._